Connecticut Transition Programs Offering Transition-Only Services for Students with Disabilities (18-21)

 Please Note: Public School-Based Transition Programs (PSBTPs) and Transition Community-Based Programs (TCBPs) have been collapsed into one CT Transition Program category – PTPs.

 In order to be recognized by the Connecticut State Department of Education (CSDE), Bureau of Special Education (BSE) as a PTP and included in the CT Transition Programs list on EdSight, ALL of the following required criteria must be met by each organization:

-- A transition program operated by a public school district/RESC (governed by the CT State Board of Education) or by a CT State College & University (governed by the CT Board of Regents);
+- A transition program operated by a public school district/RESC (governed by the CT State Board of Education);

-- Located in a district high school, on a high school campus, on a college/university campus, or in a community location;
+- Located in a district high school, on a high school campus, or in a community location;

 - Provided to students between the ages of 18 and 21 years old who have completed academic credits toward a regular High School Diploma, OR who are not working on academic credits toward a regular High School diploma; and

 - Provided to students who are working solely on secondary transition goals and objectives through an individualized education program (IEP), which may include functional academics.